 - It is very easy to arrange a wonderful family safari without the need to take anti-malarial tablets.
 See our Malaria free safari fact sheet here.

 - A few nights on the beach complement a family safari perfectly.

 - Make sure you have a pair of binoculars each.

-- Take sunhats, sun-block and pack a fleece / windproof too - Africa can be colder than families expect.
+- Take sunhats, sun-block and pack a fleece / windproof too – Africa can be colder than you might expect.